ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 crypto-sign-request = {
     ?request-id: uuid,                        ; Identifier of the signing request
-    coin-id: #6.1401(crypto-coin-identity),   ; Provides information on the elliptic curve and the blockchain/coin ?derivation-path: #6.304(crypto-keypath), ; Key path for signing this request
+    coin-id: #6.1401(crypto-coin-identity),   ; Provides information on the elliptic curve and the blockchain/coin ?derivation-path: #6.40304(keypath),      ; Key path for signing this request
-    sign-data: bytes,                         ; Transaction to be decoded by the offline signer ?master-fingerprint: uint32,              ; Fingerprint for the master public key ?origin: text,                            ; Origin of this sign request, e.g. wallet name ?metadata: coin-meta                      ; Specify metadata for some coins }
+    sign-data: bytes,                         ; Transaction to be decoded by the offline signer ?origin: text,                            ; Origin of this sign request, e.g. wallet name ?metadata: coin-meta                      ; Specify metadata for some coins }